-We believe that the purpose of education is to enable all people to flourish individually and collectively so that they live a life of value.
-As a community, we strive to achieve these aims, believing genuinely and unequivocally in the capacity and potential of every child.
+We believe that the purpose of education is to enable all people to flourish individually and collectively so that they can live a fulfilling life.
+As a community, we strive to achieve these aims, believing genuinely and unequivocally in the capacity and potential of every person.

-Our ethos is rooted and grounded in the Christian values of love, compassion, kindness and inclusion which foster dignity and respect for all.
-Students tell us that they feel safe at Waddesdon School.
-Self-confidence, self-belief and agency are nurtured through praise, encouragement, acknowledgement of success and celebration of achievement.
+Our ethos is rooted and grounded in the Christian values of love, compassion, kindness and intentional inclusion which foster dignity and respect for all.
+We want students to know that they are safe, and seen, at Waddesdon School.
+We uphold these same values for our staff.
+Being part of the Waddesdon family should enrich people's lives.

+Self-confidence, self-belief and agency are nurtured through positive relationships, encouragement, acknowledgement of success and celebration of achievement.
+We value well-being and care deeply about the individual support we provide within an organisation which prizes fairness and equity.

-Our vibrant and positive culture enables our students to fulfil their potential as self-disciplined, responsible and productive citizens who are proud to claim that they are a part of the Waddesdon tradition, the 'Waddesdon Way'.
+Our happy and positive culture enables our students to fulfil their potential as self-disciplined, responsible and productive citizens who are proud to claim that they are a part of the Waddesdon tradition, the 'Waddesdon Way', and who are ready to face the challenges of the modern world.

-Standards and expectations are high and learning is developed through a broad range of engaging and rich educational opportunities.
-We are a dedicated and motivated community which enables our students to work hard and achieve highly.
-However, our school cannot simply be measured by our outstanding outcomes alone; it is also measured the development and character of our young people.
+Academic and professional standards and expectations are high with a culture which we describe as being 'warm strict'.
+Learning is developed through a broad range of engaging and rich educational opportunities.
+We are a dedicated and motivated community which enables our students, and staff, to work hard and achieve highly.

+Pursuing excellent education means that Waddesdon School does not simply measure success by our outstanding outcomes; it is also measured by the development and character of our young people.